Ollama-RAG-Sync/Ollama-RAG-Sync/README.md

 - 🔄 **Automated File Tracking** - Monitor directories for changes and automatically process new/modified files with SQLite-based tracking
 - 📄 **Advanced Document Processing** - Convert PDFs and documents to embeddings with intelligent chunking and overlap support
 - 🔍 **Semantic Search** - Store and search document embeddings using Ollama models with similarity-based retrieval
+- 🎯 **LLM-Based Reranking** - Improve search relevance with optional reranking using LLM evaluation (new!)
+- � **Multi-Collection Storage** - Documents automatically stored in both "default" and named collections for flexible organization (new!)
-- 🚀 **REST APIs** - Complete API ecosystem for file tracking, processing, and vector operations
+- �🚀 **REST APIs** - Complete API ecosystem for file tracking, processing, and vector operations
 - 🤖 **MCP Integration** - Model Context Protocol server for seamless AI assistant integration
 - ⚙️ **Flexible Configuration** - Environment-based configuration with sensible defaults and easy customization
 - ✅ **Comprehensive Testing** - 59+ automated tests with CI/CD pipeline for reliability